agisboye/app-store-server-api/README.md

 // You might want to check that the bundle ID matches that of your app if (payload.data.bundleId === APP_BUNDLE_ID) {
   // Handle the notification...
 }

+// Notifications can contain either a data field or a summary field but never both.
+// Use the provided type guards to determine which is present. if (isDecodedNotificationDataPayload(payload)) {
+  // payload is of type DecodedNotificationDataPayload }

+if (isdecodedNotificationSummaryPayload(payload)) {
+  // payload is of type DecodedNotificationSummaryPayload }
 ```